frankenk/quick_gitlab/README.md

 #### Setup Gitlab Runner

-Everything is already pre-installed and only need to register the gitlab-runner.
+Everything is already pre-installed and so only need to register the gitlab-runner.
 Like so:
 1. Log in to your GitLab instance as an administrator.
 2. Go to the project you want to add the runner to.
 3. Go to "Settings" -> "CI/CD" -> "Runners".